I struggled with abandonment issues for a large part of my life.

 A lot of our abandonment issues can go back to our childhood which makes it very important to see the present and the past through the eyes of an adult.

-As an adult I can make sense of what happened.
-I have also met my birth mother which helped with my self-discovery process (and is a whole separate post of its own).
+As an adult, I can make sense of what happened.
+I have also met my birth mother which helped with my self-discovery process.

 Accept that people come and go